icemtel/reconstruct3d_opt/README.md

 - How to choose a method https://scipy-lectures.org/advanced/mathematical_optimization/index.html

 ### Data set
-- Time sequences of three-dimensional shapes of beating cilia on the surface of unicellular Paramecium had been recorded by Machemer using high-speed video-microscopyin with stereoscopic recording of orthogonal two-dimensional projections in 1972; this cilia beat pattern was subsequently presented in Figure 2 of Naitoh et al. 1984.
+- Time sequences of three-dimensional shapes of beating cilia on the surface of unicellular Paramecium had been recorded by Machemer using high-speed video-microscopy in with stereoscopic recording of orthogonal two-dimensional projections in 1972; this cilia beat pattern was subsequently presented in Figure 2 of Naitoh et al. 1984.
 We had manually digitalized this historic data set by manual tracking (using manual tracking in Adobe Illustrator and export as svg-files).
 - The coordinate system used is described in `curve3d.py'

-### Choice of parameters
-- Default: 30 control points; if local curvature is large, more control points should be used.

 #### Choice of weights
 - Regularization weights are dimensionless